 Snowshoe Making Classes

-Instructors will guide you through the steps to making top-of-the-line traditional wooden snowshoes that will get you through the deep snowfalls, and will last for generations.
-For more information on snowshoe walks or snowshoe making classes, visit our Ludington State Park Events page!
+Instructors will guide you through the steps to making top-of-the-line traditional wooden snowshoes like how Native Americans crafted them for generations.
+These will get you through the deep snowfalls and will last for generations.

 Ludington State Park Contact Info: